 Sallie Mae has just one physical location in Utah, which is their headquarters.
 So if you value in-person banking this institution likely isn’t for you.

 That said, if you value respectable rates and low maintenance accounts that can be managed 100 percent digitally then Sallie Mae deserves your consideration.
 Their rates are regularly among the top online offers available and their accounts have received a number of awards from third party sites.

-They receive just 3.6 starts on Android, but an impressive 4.6 stars on the App Store.
+They receive 3.8 stars on Android and an impressive 4.5 stars on the App Store.

 Sallie Mae’s SmartyPig account has a separate app and also receives high marks.